-Frequently Asked Questions for Total Hip Replacement Total Hip Replacement
+Frequently Asked Questions for Total Knee Replacement

+Total Knee Replacement

-We are glad you have chosen Orthopaedic Associates and Wausau Surgery Center to care for your new hip.
-Below is a list of the most frequently asked questions.
+We are glad you have chosen Orthopaedic Associates of Wausau and Wausau Surgery Center to care for your new hip, knee, or shoulder.
+Below is a list of the most often asked questions along with the answers.
 If there are any other questions that you need answered, please ask your surgeon.
 We want you to be completely informed about your procedure.

-What Is Osteoarthritis and Why Does My Joint Hurt?
+What is Osteoarthritis and Why Does My Joint Hurt?

 • Joint cartilage is a tough, smooth tissue that covers the end of bones where joints are located.
 It helps cushion the joints during movement, and because it is smooth and slippery, it allows for motion with little friction.
 Osteoarthritis, the most common form of arthritis, is a wear and tear condition that destroys joint cartilage.
-Sometimes, as the result of trauma, repetitive movement, or for no apparent reason, the cartilage wears down, exposing bone ends.
+Sometimes as the result of trauma, repetitive movement, or for no apparent reason, the cartilage wears down, exposing bone ends.
 This can occur quickly over months or may take years to occur.
 Cartilage destruction can result in painful bone on bone contact, along with swelling and loss of motion.
 Osteoarthritis usually occurs later in life and may affect only one joint or many joints.

-What is a Total Hip Replacement?
+What is a Total Knee Replacement?